6 Private vehicle response tips for EMS providers

-1. Put on your seatbelt before starting the car.
+1. Put on my seatbelt before starting the car.

 2. Look up the call address in my map book before leaving my driveway.
-I can't drive and look at the map book.
+I can't drive and look at the map book or smartphone GPS.
 You shouldn't, either.

-3. As needed, call in service on the radio before leaving your driveway.
+3. As needed, I call in service on the radio before leaving my driveway.

-4. It is normal to be amped up when leaving an emergency, but you need to recognize that your fight-or-flight sympathetic nervous system has been activated.
+4. It is normal to be amped up when leaving an emergency, but I need to recognize that my fight-or-flight sympathetic nervous system has been activated.
 Don't let this transfer into aggressive driving and speeding.

-5. Follow your department SOGs for use of red lights and sirens on personal vehicles.
+5. Follow department SOGs for use of red lights and sirens on personal vehicles.

-6. Turn off your car stereo, ignore your cell phone, and don't attempt to text or make calls.
+6. Turn off my car stereo, ignore my cell phone, and don't attempt to text or make calls.
 Focus on driving.